FF:AJ13001 Academic Writing - Course Information

 - Course objectives

-- The Writing Process–purpose, plan, draft, redraft, edit; The students experience of writing; Differences between English and Czech academic texts; The issue of coherence; Paragraph structure-single theme and topic sentence; Punctuation-commas, semicolons and colons; Writing a project statement; Paragraph Structure-topic sentences and links; Paragraph Coherence–using transitions; Paragraph Coherence–Order of Ideas; Paragraph Unity–Digression; Paragraph ‘smoothing’; Writing essays; Paragraph Unity–Unrelated Information; Thesis statements; Parallelism: a) Using parallelism to increase coherence, b) Non-parallel sentence elements; Writing a formal letter of application; Using Generalisations; Editorial issues-italicization; Dangling Modifiers; Punctuation-question marks, quotation marks, and apostrophes;
+- The Writing Process – purpose, plan, draft, redraft, edit; The students experience of writing; Differences between English and Czech academic texts; Establsihing a thesis; The issue of coherence; Paragraph structure-single theme and topic sentence; Punctuation-commas, semicolons and colons; Paragraph Structure - topic sentences and links; Paragraph Coherence – using transitions; Paragraph Coherence – Order of Ideas; Paragraph Unity – Digression; Paragraph ‘smoothing’; Writing essays; Paragraph Unity – Unrelated Information; Parallelism: a) Using parallelism to increase coherence, b) Non-parallel sentence elements; Using Generalisations; Editorial issues - italicization; Dangling Modifiers; Punctuation - question marks, quotation marks, and apostrophes;

 - AARON, Jane E. The little, brown essential handbook for writers.
 3rd ed.
 New York: Longman, 1999. viii, 247.
 ISBN 0-321-04970-5. info